fusion94/fusion94.org/_pages/about.md

 I've been at [Apple](https://apple.com) since early 2020.
 I spent a year working on making [Siri](http://apple.com/siri) more reliable but have since moved over to [iCloud](http://apple.com/icloud) where I manage the SRE Team for [Cloudkit](https://developer.apple.com/icloud/cloudkit/).
-I also manage the remnants of the PIE-Solr team as well as the US Development teams for Pcl and i4c.
+I also manage the remnants of the PIE-Solr team as well as the Content SRE and WorkFlows SRE teams.
+All of the teams are part of the iCloud Platform Organization inside of Apple.

 Prior to that I was at [Google](https://about.google/) for close to 6 years where I worked as the [Site Reliability